RussWooDev/TwoGiraffes/README.md

 - 👋 Hi, I’m @TwoGiraffes Russell
-- 👀 I’m interested in becoming a Blockchain Developer
+- 👀 I’m an aspiring Blockchain Developer
-- 🌱 I’m currently learning JavaScript, Solidity.
+- 🌱 I’m currently learning Solidity and JavaScript.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - tbc

 <!---